sjqtentacles/open-source-machine-learning-degree/README.md

 "Bayesian Reasoning and Machine Learning" by David Barber <a href='http://web4.cs.ucl.ac.uk/staff/D.Barber/textbook/090310.pdf'>pdf</a>

 "Pattern Recognition and Machine Learning" by Christopher M. Bishop <a href='http://www.rmki.kfki.hu/~banmi/elte/Bishop%20-%20Pattern%20Recognition%20and%20Machine%20Learning.pdf'>pdf</a>

+####Legal Stuff
+If you're the original author of any of these books, and would like me to remove the links to your material, just send me an email at programminglinguist@gmail.com